ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 # Build and deploy
 ## Preparing the project
 The project was developed with [Eclipse Neon](http://www.eclipse.org/neon) with the following plug-ins added to the base eclipse:
-* Websphere Developer Tool for Liberty: using the Marketplace and searching WebSphere developer, then use the Eclipse way to install stuff.
+* Websphere Developer Tool for Liberty: using the Eclipse Marketplace and search for WebSphere developer tool, then use the Eclipse way to install plugins.
 * Gradle eclipse plug-in

 Install gradle CLI on your computer so you can build, unit test and assemble war.
 For that see the installation instructions at [gradle](http://gradle.org)